kitchen with a large island and lights

 • Tile: A subway tile is a great option, but there are other choices available, including a mosaic, if that better represents you.

-• Sinks: Apron sinks and the ever-popular stainless steel are a great fit for this style.
+• Sinks: Apron sinks and stainless steel sinks are an excellent fit for this style.

-• Faucets: Brushed stainless steel tends to be the number one choice in the transitional kitchen since it comes in a broad range of colors and is timeless.
+• Faucets: Brushed stainless steel is the number one choice in the transitional kitchen since it comes in a broad range of colors and is timeless.

 • Lighting: recessed or hanging, both options are perfectly acceptable.
-Adequate lighting is important in any design.
+Adequate lighting is essential in any design.

 Your designer will have more insights into what options and selections best suit the overall style and look you are trying to achieve.
 Read this article for more answers to your questions about the transitional kitchen.

-This style is popular but not a trend, it will continue to be well received making it a great choice for you especially if you ever choose to sell your home.
+This style is popular but not a trend; it will continue to be well-received, making it an excellent choice for you, especially if you ever choose to sell your home.
 Modern mixed with traditional equals timeless.
 Having the best of two styles can give you a beautiful kitchen that will be the envy of many.
-Our designers have great experience in creating a space that perfectly reflects you and that will say “home” for years to come.
+Our designers have great experience in creating a space that perfectly reflects you, and that will be “home” for years to come.
 Call to schedule an appointment, and let us help you get started on that transitional kitchen.
 Be sure to browse our project gallery.